Retain key employees with a Stay Bonus

 - The owner plans to transfer the business to family or another owner

 - There is a risk that the key executives will leave the business if the owner dies, therefore destabilizing the business

 Please be advised that this webpage is not intended as legal or tax advice.
 Accordingly, any tax information provided in this article is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transaction(s) or matter(s) addressed, and your clients should seek advice based on their particular circumstances from an independent tax advisor.
 Neither Equitable nor its affiliates provide legal or tax advice.

-Life insurance products are issued by AXA Equitable Life Insurance Company or MONY life Insurance Company of America (MLOA), an Arizona stock corporation with its main administration office in jersey City, NJ 07310 and are co-distributed by AXA Distributors, LLC and AXA Network, LLC (AXA Network Insurance Agency of California in CA; AXA Network Insurance Agency of Utah in UT; AXA Network of Puerto Rico, Inc. in PR).
-When sold by New York based (i.e. domiciled) financial professional life insurance is issued by AXA Equitable Life Insurance Company.
+Life insurance products are issued by Equitable Financial Life Insurance Company (New York, NY) or Equitable Financial Life Insurance Company of America (Equitable America), an Arizona stock corporation with its main administration office in Jersey City, NY and are co-distributed by Equitable Network, LLC (Equitable Network Insurance Agency of California in CA; Equitable Network Insurance Agency of Utah in UT; Equitable Network of Puerto Rico, Inc. in PR), and Equitable Distributors, LLC.
+Variable Products are co-distributed by Equitable Advisors, LLC (Member FINRA, SIPC) and Equitable Distributors, LLC.
+When sold by New York based (i.e. domiciled) financial professional life insurance is issued by Equitable Financial Life Insurance Company.